yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                             intentActivity.deliverNewIntentLocked(callingUid, r.intent,
                                     r.launchedFromPackage);
                         } else if (!r.intent.filterEquals(intentActivity.task.intent)) {

-                            // In this case we are launching the root activity
-                            // of the task, but with a different intent.
-We
-                            // should start a new instance on top. addingToTask = true;
+                            addingToTask = true;
                             sourceRecord = intentActivity;
                         }
                     } else if ((launchFlags&Intent.FLAG_ACTIVITY_RESET_TASK_IF_NEEDED) == 0) {

-                        // In this case an activity is being launched in to an
-                        // existing task, without resetting that task.
-This
-                        // is typically the situation of launching an activity
-                        // from a notification or shortcut.
-We want to place
-                        // the new activity on top of the current task. addingToTask = true;
+                        addingToTask = true;
                         sourceRecord = intentActivity;
                     } else if (!intentActivity.task.rootWasReset) {

-                        // In this case we are launching in to an existing task
-                        // that has not yet been started from its front door.
-                        // The current task has been brought to the front.
-                        // Ideally, we'd probably like to place this new task
-                        // at the bottom of its stack, but that's a little hard
-                        // to do with the current organization of the code so
-                        // for now we'll just drop it. intentActivity.task.setIntent(r);
+                        intentActivity.task.setIntent(r);
                     }
                     if (!addingToTask && reuseTask == null) {

-                        // We didn't do anything...  but it was needed (a.k.a., client
-                        // don't use that intent!)
-And for paranoia, make
-                        // sure we have correctly resumed the top activity. if (doResume) {
+                        if (doResume) {
                             targetStack.resumeTopActivityLocked(null, options);
                             if (!movedToFront) {